 - To provide a forum for the discussion of issues and concerns pertaining to the Duluth-Superior harbor

 - To promote the harbor’s economic and environmental importance to the community

 - To provide sound planning and management recommendations to the Metropolitan Interstate Council

 The HTAC meets quarterly.
-Current topics include dredged material management, environmental restoration and enhancement activities, and land use development activities in the St. Louis River bay and estuary.
+Current topics include dredged material management, maritime navigation in the harbor, environmental windows, Great Lakes shipping, environmental restoration and enhancement activities, and land use issues in the working harbor and the broader St. Louis River estuary.

 - Coordinated multi-agency research discovered the cause of, and mitigation strategies for, the accelerated freshwater corrosion that threatened $120 million in pier, dock wall and piling infrastructure.

 - Recommendations from the Duluth-Superior Port Land Use plan, to reserve remaining waterfront land for maritime access to the federally-maintained shipping channels, have been incorporated into each city’s Comprehensive Plan.